joshuarli/pylibgen/README.rst

 ==========================
 |PyPI Version| |Travis Status| |License MIT|

-Programmatic Python interface for Library Genesis.
+Python interface to Library Genesis.

+Currently supports the :code:`libgen.io` mirror.
+Will need to write custom parsers for other mirrors in the future.

 Installation